juji-io/datalevin/doc/server.md

 should be unique on the server. `store` parameter is optional, default is `datalog`.
 A database will be created if it does not yet exist.

-The same functions for local databases work on the remote databases.
-The remote access is transparent to function callers.
+The same functions for local databases work on the remote databases, i.e. any function that takes a `dir` argument can also take a connection URI string, e.g. `(get-conn "dtlv://datalevin:datalevin@localhost/mydb")`.
+The remote access is transparent to the function callers.

 ## Implementation